dyweb/Ayi/README.md

 ## For Dev

+This project is at early stage and is not actively developed, better not get into it XD.

+- run `make get-deps` to get the depedencies TODO: godeps is not used properly, it is only used in build, not for test and travis
+- run `make test-local`

 1. Before push, use `gofmt` to format your code.
+TODO: use git hooks to run fmt before commit (or add?)
 2. feel free to add commands, do not change commands.